Undergraduate Concentration in Machine Learning

 At least 3 courses (each being at least 9 units) must be used for only the Machine Learning Concentration, not for any other major, minor, or concentration.
 (These double counting restrictions apply specifically to the Core Courses and the Electives.
 Prerequisites may be counted towards other majors, minors, and concentrations and do not count towards the 3 courses that must be used for only the Machine Learning Concentration.)

-Students must take two core courses:
+Students must take two core courses, each being at least 9 units:

 - 10-315 Introduction to Machine Learning